Why Wire?

 quick way to scar the tree, so it is common to pass the wire thru a small piece of rubber tubing or padding right at the

 contact area to minimize cutting in.
-Tie-downs might remain in place for up to two years, but the point of actual
+Tie-downs might remain in place for up to two years, but the point of actual contact

 Wiring